jundalisay/sp/content/en/research/hume/treatise/book-3/part-2/section-3b.md

     This relation is a species of cause and effect.
     Property is nothing but a stable possession derived from the rules of justice or the conventions of men.
         It is the same kind of relation.

 But the power of using any object becomes certain according to the probability of the interruptions we meet with.
         This probability may increase by insensible degrees.
         In many cases, it is impossible to determine when possession begins or ends.

 There is no standard by which we can decide such controversies.
         A wild boar that falls into our snares is deemed to be in our possession, if it is impossible for him to escape.
         But what do we mean by impossible?
         How do we separate this impossibility from an improbability?
         How do we distinguish that exactly from a probability?

 Mark the precise limits of the one and the other.
         Show the standard by which we decide all disputes that may arise on this subject.17

+{{< b >}}
-Footnote 17:
+### Footnote 17:
 We can never find a solution to these difficulties if we look in reason and public interest.

 If we look for a solution in the imagination, the qualities which operate on it run so insensibly and gradually into each other, that it is impossible to give them any precise bounds or termination.
+{{< /b >}}

 These difficulties increase when we consider:
         that our judgment changes very sensibly according to the subject, and that the same power and proximity is deemed possession in one case, but will not be so in another.
     A person who has exhausted himself hunting a hare, would see it as an injustice for another person to rush in and seize his prey.